 For lunch, grab a bite at Ocean Grill & Tiki Bar, which features bar seating overlooking the Atlantic Ocean alongside fresh coastal cuisine.
 Craft beer lovers will want to stop by the only brewery on the island – Good Hops Brewing – with plenty of other solo drinkers happy to engage in conversation outside in the beer garden.
 In Wilmington, hop on a bar stool at the Fork N Cork and try one of the lunch specials featured on Food Network’s “Diners, Drive-ins and Dives”, or visit Brasserie Du Soleil, which not only offers authentic French cuisine but also has a scenic outdoor dining area where visitors can have a leisurely lunch accompanied by a favorite book.
 Wrightsville Beach Brewery is known for its long bar inside and frequent live music outside where solo travelers can sip on a half- or full-pint, eat and groove alongside other craft beer drinkers.

 For dinner, sit at Port Land Grille's bar where solo travelers will have full access to the menu featuring seasonal, sustainable farm items, or farm- and sea-to-table Italian cuisine including wood-fired pizza and homemade pastas at Benny’s Big Time Pizzeria.
 Indulge in tapas and a glass of wine from one of the area’s most extensive wine lists at Grand Cru Food & Wine.
-RX Restaurant and Bar and Coast Craft Cocktails & Calabash are committed to bringing the freshest harvest from local farmers, fisherman and growers to its tables and are not to be missed!
+RX Chicken & Oysters is committed to bringing the freshest harvest from local farmers, fisherman and growers to its tables and is not to be missed!